irahulroy/irahulroy/README.md

 ### Hi, I'm Rahul! :pray:

 An adept Data Scientist and a Ph.D.
-Candidate, specializing in Operations (Business Administration), with research interests in Machine Learning and Nonlinear Optimization.
+Candidate, specializing in Operations, with research interests in Operations Research and Machine Learning.

 - 💬 **Ask me about** ...\
 Machine Learning\